NxPKG/khulnasoft-docs/content/analytics/graphql-api/features/discovery/introspection.md

 # Introspection

-Cloudflare GraphQL API has a dynamic schema and exposes more than 70 datasets across zone and account scopes.
+Khulnasoft GraphQL API has a dynamic schema and exposes more than 70 datasets across zone and account scopes.
 We constantly expand the list and replace existing ones with more capable alternatives.